Health Information

 Phone: (828) 877-6111

-Option 2: Your Local Pharmacy – Ask your local pharmacist to package a supply of any prescription and over-the-counter tablet and capsule medications taken on a daily basis, in unit-dose (blister pack) containers.
+Option 2: Your Local Pharmacy – Ask your local pharmacist to package a supply of any prescription and over-the-counter tablet and capsule medications taken daily, in unit-dose (blister pack) containers.
 If your pharmacist does not have unit-dose packaging available, please refer to Option 1.
-Please research Option 2 early in case your local pharmacy doesn’t offer single dose blister packaging.
-Please fill a 30 day prescription, we will return medication that is not used back to you on closing day.
+Please research Option 2 early in case your local pharmacy doesn’t offer single-dose blister packaging.
+Please fill a 30-day prescription, we will return medication that is not used back to you on closing day.

 Vacation Overrides for Medications